Kaz272/r_workshop_code/readme.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ```

-With this update, the "Purpose" and "Chat Summary" sections are positioned at the top of the README below the table of contents.
+With this update, the TOC reflects the actual order of the contents in the README.